LaunchPlatform/oci-hooks-archive-overlay/README.md

 ls /tmp/my-archive
 ```

-The `archive-success` is a path to the empty file to be created as an indicator of a successful archive.
+The `success` is a path to the empty file to be created as an indicator of a successful archive.
+The `method` option by default is `copy`, if you want to archive the upperdir as a tar.gz file, you can set it to `tar.gz` instead.
+If you want to change the content file owner of the tar file, you can set `tar-content-owner` value, such as `2000` or `2000:3000`.
+Please note that only integer uid and gid supported, username won't work.

 ## Add poststop hook directly in the OCI spec